 Situation Is Important, But It’s What You Do With It That Matters

 You can’t just have a book where a character is gay and wanders around talking about how hard it is to be gay.
-You CAN have a gay character who is in love with her best friend, a friend who has recently broken up with her boyfriend, and now has to decide whether to help her best friend heal or to make a move.
-(You CAN have a gay character who is in love with her best friend, a friend who has recently broken up with her boyfriend.
-Your character must now decide whether to help her best friend heal or to make a move before the upcoming prom, because she hears the ex is trying to make a comeback.)
+You CAN have a gay character who is in love with her best friend, a friend who has recently broken up with her boyfriend, and now has to decide whether to help her best friend heal or to make a move before the upcoming prom, because she hears the ex is trying to make a comeback.
 That’s a plot.

-Keep this in mind when you’re thinking about your book.
+Keep fiction premise vs plot in mind when you’re thinking about your book.
 In today’s market, where editors like to see layers upon layers of conflict, having just a situation in your story, not a plot, isn’t enough.
 It’s a very important distinction.